PrepTest 73, Passage 4, Setup

 Summary

-- Passage A introduces two theoretical principles of justice concerning property: acquisition and transfer, and discusses their application in an ideal and real-world context.
+• Passage A introduces two theoretical principles of justice concerning property: acquisition and transfer, and highlights the need for a third principle, rectification, due to real-world exceptions.

-- Passage B presents a practical example of these principles through the Indian Non-Intercourse Act, highlighting real-world applications and exceptions.
+• Passage B provides a practical example of these principles through the Indian Non-Intercourse Act, focusing on the protection against fraud in property transfer from Native Americans.

 Chapters